nuxeo/nuxeo/nuxeo-core/nuxeo-core-bulk/README.md

 This computation scrolls the database using a cursor to retrieve the document ids matching the NXQL query.
 The ids are grouped into a bucket that fit into a record.

-The bucket record is sent directly to the action stream given in the command.
+The `BulkBucket` record is appended to the action's stream.

-The scroller will also sent status update to inform that the scroll is in progress or terminated and to set the total number of document in the materialized document set.
+The scroller send command status update to inform that the scroll is in progress or terminated and to set the total number of document in the materialized document set.

 ### Actions processors

-Each action is run its own stream processor (a topology of computation).
+Each action runs its own stream processor (a topology of computations).

-The action to be part of the bulk service must respect the following contract:
+The action processor must respect the following rules:

-- action must send a status update to inform on the number of document processed for a command, at some point these reported processed documents must match the total number of document in the set.
+- action must send a status update containing the number of processed documents since the last update.

+- the total number of processed documents reported must match at some point the number of documents in the document set.

+- action that aggregates bucket records per command must handle interleaved commands.
+  This can be done by maintaining a local state for each command.

-- action that want to aggregate results per command must handle interleaved commands by maintaining a local state per command, checkpoint must be done only when there are no aggregation in progress.
+- action that aggregates bucket records per command should checkpoint only when there no other interleaved command in progress.
+  This is to prevent checkpoint while some records are not yet processed resulting in possible loss of record.

-An `AbstractBulkComputation` is provided so an action can be implemented easily with a single computation See `SetPropertiesAction` for a trivial example.
+An [`AbstractBulkComputation`](./src/main/java/org/nuxeo/ecm/core/bulk/action/computation/AbstractBulkComputation.java) is provided so an action can be implemented easily with a single computation
+See [`SetPropertiesAction`](./src/main/java/org/nuxeo/ecm/core/bulk/action/SetPropertiesAction.java) for a simple example.

-See The `CSVExportAction` and particularly the `MakeBlob` computation for an advanced example.
+See The [`CSVExportAction`](./src/main/java/org/nuxeo/ecm/core/bulk/action/CSVExportAction.java) and particularly the [`MakeBlob`](./src/main/java/org/nuxeo/ecm/core/bulk/action/computation/MakeBlob.java) computation for an advanced example.

 ### The Status computation